Negotiation excellence

 How does psychology affect negotiations?

-Psychology is the study of human mind and behavior and humans are an inherent part of negotiations.
-It provides a foundation for understanding why people can influence and be influenced by others and thus why negotiation tactics work in the first place.
+Psychology is the study of the human mind and behavior and humans are an inherent part of negotiations.
+It provides a foundation for understanding why people can influence and be influenced by others and thus, why negotiation tactics work in the first place.
 It can also help successfully apply and rebuff the tactics to achieve the desired outcome.
-Psychology also becomes indispensable in conventional negotiations when there is no process to hide behind and a lot depends on negotiation skills of the people
+Psychology also becomes indispensable in conventional negotiations when there is no process to hide behind and a lot depends on the negotiation skills

 PROCUREMENT: LET’S GET REAL!